tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 ```

 `myFunc` can now be used just like the original `func` value.
 It doesn't need to
-be defined as a top-level value, one can drop an `importHidden` splice anywhere.
+be defined as a top-level value; one can drop an `importHidden` splice anywhere.
 We only need to ensure the `foo` package is a transitive dependency of the
 current package, enable the `TemplateHaskell` extension and import the module
 which implements `importHidden`.